-In the land where Elvis is royalty and barbecue reigns supreme, many Memphians claim loyalty to one restaurant for a recurring pork fix.
-However, a number of local spots now boast a barbecue niche, with options and specialties in addition to the traditional Memphis-style dry-rub or wet-rub pork.
-We call this article: The BBQ Bucket List.
-We challenge you to try them all, that is, if you’re a true Barbecue Memphian.
+In a city where Elvis is royalty and BBQ reigns supreme, many Memphians claim loyalty to one restaurant for their regular pork fix.
+However, a number of local spots now boast a BBQ niche, with a multitude of options and unique specialties in addition to the traditional Memphis-style dry-rub or wet-rub pork.
+Here is your Memphis BBQ bucket list, in alphabetical order.
+We challenge you to try them all!

 The Bar-B-Q Shop